jstac/quantecon_nyu_2016/README.md

 ## News

+#### New Location!

-Note that the class time has been shifted to Friday 9am--11am, in room 624 of the Econ department (19 W. 4th).
+Please note that the lecture room has changed to **room 5-75 in the Stern Building**.

-If possible, please **bring your laptop to the first and all subsequent classes**
+The time is unchanged: Friday 9am--11am

+Please be sure to bring your laptop

 ## References